SamC148/SPFx/react-doccard-faq/README.md

 5. Navigate to your sites workbench (https://<tenant>.sharepoint.com/sites/<your site>/_layouts/15/workbench.aspx)

 ### Building the code
 1. Clone the repo
 2. In the command line run
     a. npm i
     b. gulp serve --nobrowser

-This package produces the following:

-* lib/* - intermediate-stage commonjs build artifacts
-* dist/* - the bundled script, along with other resources
-* deploy/* - all resources which should be uploaded to a CDN.

 ### Deploying the code
 1. In the command line run
     a. npm i
     b. gulp bundle --ship